mlabouardy/kubernetes_from_zero_to_hero/README.md

 - Service is kind of a proxy, with a fixed virtual ip address
 - Each component deployed as a pod
 - We use services for component communication

+_________

+- K8S: schedules, run and manage containers on a cluster of virtual or physical machines

+- Pods:
+smallest deployable unit
+small group of tighty coupled containers shared network and data volumes routable IP address mortal

+- ReplicaSets:
+run x copies (replicas) of a pod start or kill pods if necessary handle pod failures (health check)

+- Deployments
+contains declaration of your application: image env variables data volumes define number of replicas creates ReplicaSet, which in turn create Pods

+- Services
+provide a permanent virtual IP and DNS name proxy traffic to selected pods simple load balancing including session affinity

+- Ingress
+expose services to the outside world map URLs to services
+SSL termination
+needs ingress provider

+- Namespaces
+group kubernetes resources
+by default everything is in the default namespace create namespace for you env (test, staging, production) restrict access to specific namespaces for k8s users namespaces can have separated networks

+- Clusters
+a cluster is a set of virtual or physical machines (nodes) running a k8s master and one or more k8s worker nodes cluster federation: run a federation master, which knows all your clusters run your apps distributed across clusters, across amazon/google/...regions

+- Secrets & ConfigMaps
+seperate your application code and configuration both Secrets & ConfigMaps are key-value-pairs use Secrets for binary values (certificates, keys) use ConfigMaps for string values both can be read by the container via env variables or mapped into a data volume

+- Data Volumes
+map directories into containers multiple containers in one pod share the same volumes many volume types: host directory, empty directory, google persistent disk, amazon blob store, nfs, rdb, git, cephs ..

+- PetSets
+a Pet is a stateful pod
+a PetSet has a scalable number of Pets a Pet is bound to a dynamically created data volume that data volume will never be deleted automatically the Pet is bound to the same volume on a restart

+- Jobs
+sometimes you need to run short living tasks a job ensures that a container which executes such a task runs successfuly exactly once retry on failure
+ScheduledJobs can be started a specific times (like cron)

+- DaemonSets
+run pods on all (or a selected set of) nodes in the cluster useful for running containers for logging and monitoring

+- Autoscaling
+Horizonal Pod autoscaling: scales replicasets
+Cluster Autoscaling: scale the number of nodes

+- API
+command line tool "kubectl"
+easy intergration in your existing workflow